AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 ~~~~~~~~~~~~~~~

 In the previous sections, we dealt with containers for elements of
 definite types.
-In the source-code examples of the those sections, we've
+In most source-code examples of those sections, we've
-mostly seen :ada:`Ìnteger` types.
-An example of indefinite type is a
+seen :ada:`Integer` types as element type of the containers.
+An
-:ada:`String` type.
-For this kind of types, we need a different kind of
+example of indefinite type is a :ada:`String` type.
+Indefinite types
-containers specially designed for indefinite types.
+require a different kind of containers specially designed for them.

 Also, we will be looking into a different class of containers: maps.
 They
 allow for associating a key to a specific value.
 An example of a map is